MrVPlusOne/LambdaNet/README.md

 Todo:

+- [ ] translate real-world TS projects into our DSL

-- [ ] Implement predicate-level loss
+- [ ] implement predicate-level loss

 Done:

-- [X] Make the model capable of overfitting to a single program
+- [X] make the model capable of overfitting to a single program

-- [X] Investigate abnormal jumps in training loss
+- [X] investigate abnormal jumps in training loss

 (solution: updating with an RNN unit)

-- [X] Implement the training loop
+- [X] implement the training loop

 #### Inference Graph Construction